bakeiro/Light-PHP-documentation/src/engine/folder_structure.md

 The folder structure follows the next schema:

-### Main site
+### Main folders
+There are two main folders, each of them with a MCV structure `site`: Stores the customer's site (what the user can access) `admin`: Stores the administration panel for admins

-`site/`: main site folder, containing the MVC structure
+### MVC structure
- `site/model`: Database queries for the user site
+This structure is repeated in the `admin` and in the `site` folders (just for clarity) `model`: Database queries for the user site
- `site/controller`: methods for the user site
+`controller`: Controller functions for the user site
- `site/view`: containing the PHP templates + the JS/CSS files, it's also integrated with npm
+`view`: containing the PHP templates + the JS/CSS/Images files

-### Admin
-`admin/`: containing the administration site
-`admin/controller`: controller files for the administration site
-`admin/model`: model files site
-`admin/view`: templates + JS/CSS resources

 ### System
 `system`: Containing all the needed for the correct working of the framework
+`system/config`: Includes all the configuration and routing files
 `system/engine`: Framework engine
-`system/config`: Includes all the configuration and routing files
 `system/libraries`: Composer libraries
 `system/logs`: Logs which stores the warnings and exceptions (if any)
 `system/upload`: Folder to upload content